Z Nation: Sharknado films

 The film Sharknado 3: Oh Hell No!, released in July 2015, featured a cameo appearance by Smith as Sgt.
 Warren.
 In a first-season episode of Z Nation, "Home Sweet Zombie" (2014), upon viewing a tornado carrying and tossing zombies, Warren remarks, "They ain't sharks!"

 Additionally, the 2017 film Sharknado 5: Global Swarming featured a cameo appearance by Hodgkinson as Doc.

 Companion prequel series

 On July 19, 2018, it was reported that Netflix had given an eight-episode straight-to-series order for Black Summer, a prequel series set within the Z Nation universe.
 Actress Jaime King was set to star in the series, created by Schaefer and John Hyams.
 At the 2018 San Diego Comic-Con, Schaefer noted that "Black Summer is before the apocalypse got weird and was just scary."
 He also said that the drama series is not intended to be the funny version of The Walking Dead that Z Nation is, but instead would be a more traditional take on zombie lore.
 In November 2019, Netflix renewed the series for a second eight-episode season, set simultaneously with the first season of Z Nation.

+In April 2023, it was confirmed that Black Summer was cancelled and will not return for a third season.

+Potential revival

+On March 12, 2024, the official Twitter account for The Asylum made a post regarding the show: "[s]orry folks.
+We took a brief break.
+But now that we're back... #ZNation", along with a poster that stated that there would be a major announcement "soon."
+It is unclear whether a possible sixth season of Z Nation will be a continuation of the plot of the fifth season, or a full reboot of the series.